• Home

 self-compassion exercises, Boost the Relationship with yourself with 8 Self-Compassion Exercises

 If you are struggling with self-compassion, you do not need to harness this skill on your own.
 There are many resources to facilitate your ability to tend to yourself with greater love, care, and kindness.
-Explore the following self-compassion exercises as you feel called to:
+Explore the following self-compassion resources as you feel called to:

 This meditation for self-compassion is a guided, in-depth version of the practice outlined above.
 Chris Germer leads this soothing practice, which is broken down into three parts: mindful awareness, remembering we are not alone, and offering kindness.